Queerala: Q-Loid 2019

-Q-Loid was a One Day LGBTIQ Film Festival organized by Queerala in July, 2019.
+Q-Loid was a one-day LGBTIQ film festival organized by Queerala in July, 2019.
 Along with queer-themed film screenings, the event also had panel discussions on related topics.
 The festival venue was Kerala Museum, Kochi.

 Etymology

-Queerala gets its name from Queer + Kerala.
-The community emphasises on creating awareness in society regarding LGBTIQ issues, with focus on queer lives in Kerala.
+"Queerala" gets its name from "Queer" + "Kerala."
+The community emphasizes creating awareness in society regarding LGBTIQ issues, with a focus on queer lives in Kerala.